shashanthk/basic-server-setup-guide/installing_mysql8.md

 		CREATE DATABASE `my_blog` CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

-	Above command creates a new database with the name `my_blog` with the charcter set `utf8mb4` and collation `utf8mb4_unicode_ci`.
+	The above command creates a new database with the name `my_blog` with the character set `utf8mb4` and collation `utf8mb4_unicode_ci`.

-4. Creating new user.
+4. Creating new users.

 		CREATE USER 'john'@'localhost' IDENTIFIED BY 'password@123';

-	Above command creates an user with the name `john` and password as `password@123`
+	Above command creates a user with the name `john` and password as `password@123`

-5. Granting permissions and database access to newly created user.
+5. Granting permissions and database access to a newly created user.

 		GRANT ALL PRIVILEGES ON *.* TO 'john'@'localhost';

 	Here the `*.*` (asterisk period asterisk) denotes all databases and their tables.
 That means the command grants all permission and all databases access to user `john`

 	We can limit this permission to one database.
-For example if we want to limit the user `john`'s access to only `my_blog` database, then we can do it like below.
+For example, if we want to limit the user `john`'s access to only `my_blog` database, then we can do it like below.

 		GRANT ALL PRIVILEGES ON my_blog.* TO 'john'@'localhost';

 6. Now, we need to reload the settings in MySQL.
-Otherwise the newly created user won't be able to login and access the database(s).
+Otherwise, the newly created user won't be able to log in and access the database(s).
 In order to reload the database issue the following command.

 		FLUSH PRIVILEGES;

-7. In future somehow if you want to revoke granted permissions and database access, you can do it like below.
+7. In the future somehow if you want to revoke granted permissions and database access, you can do it like below.

 		REVOKE ALL PRIVILEGES ON my_blog.* FROM 'john'@'localhost';